m-hanson-5/As-Built-Downloader/README.md

 2. **Configuration:**
    You may manually update `config.json` as needed.
 This file should remain in the main directory alongside this script.

+   Note: A file geodatabase is included, called sample_layers.gdb, that can be used to help with schema matching for the plan areas and survey123 layers.

 ## About

 This tool was developed by **Mike Hanson**, GIS/Asset Management Technician for the City of Rosemount, MN, to assist with fulfilling as-built and GIS file requests.

 Learn more:
 https://github.com/m-hanson-5/As-Built-Downloader/